Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions

 \subsection{Sample Fabrication}

 Devices are fabricated on commercially available glass coverslips ($\unit[22 \times 22 \times 0.13]{mm^3}$).
 Both bottom and top electrodes were fabricated by standard UV photolithography, electron-beam evaporation of titanium and gold targets, and subsequent lift-off.
-Bottom electrodes were nanostructured using a dual-beam FEI FIB Helios 600i. \\[-1.5ex]
+Bottom electrodes were nanostructured using a dual-beam FEI FIB Helios 600i.
+The top electrode of the device used in the frequency-modulation experiments was fabricated using a silicon nitride membrane shadow mask prepared by FIB milling. \\[-1.5ex]

 h-BN crystals were grown as described in Ref. \cite{taniguchi07}.
 Few-layer h-BN atomic crystals were exfoliated on silicon wafers with a \unit[280]{nm} oxide layer using the scotch-tape micromechanical cleavage technique \cite{novoselov04a,novoselov05b}.
 Crystals were identified by means of optical microscopy as well as atomic force microscopy using a Bruker Innova AFM in tapping mode. \\[-1.5ex]